JTok/unraid-vmbackup/README.md

 - Choose the number of log files to keep.

+- Option to create a VM specific log in each VM's sub-folder.

+  - Uses the same retention policy as the VM's backups.

 - Option to log messages through unRAID notification system.

   - Option to only receive error notifications

   - Option to receive detailed notifications.

-    - sends notifications when vm backups are started and stopped.
+    - sends notifications when VM backups are started and stopped.

     - sends notifications when old backups are deleted.